pot-app/pot-desktop/README_EN.md

 ### Debian/Ubuntu

-We provide `AppImage` and `deb` packages for Linux.
+We provide `deb` packages for Linux.

 Please note that: There are two deb package, `universal` is based on `glibc2.28` and `openssl-1.1`, If the regular deb package can't run on your machine due to dependency problems, please download the `universal` package, Due to its low version dependency, it can run on most systems.

 ### Arch/Manjaro

 > [!WARNING]
-> In newer version of [Webkit2Gtk](https://archlinux.org/packages/extra/x86_64/webkit2gtk) (2.42.0), Because nVidia Proprietary drives are not fully implemented DMABUF, it will cause failure to start and crash.<br>
+> In newer version of [Webkit2Gtk](https://archlinux.org/packages/extra/x86_64/webkit2gtk) (2.42.0), Because Nvidia Proprietary drives are not fully implemented DMABUF, it will cause failure to start and crash.<br>
 > Please downgrade or add the `WEBKIT_DISABLE_DMABUF_RENDERER=1` environment variable to `/etc/environment` (or other places where environment variables are set) to turn off the use of DMABUF.

 1. View on [AUR](https://aur.archlinux.org/packages?O=0&K=pot-translation)